needle-mirror/com.unity.netcode/Documentation~/getting-started.md

 }
 ```

-So our command stream will consist of the current `tick` and our `horizontal` and `vertical` movements.

-In the same fashion as `Rpc`, `ICommandData` also needs a few systems to handle the command.
-So lets add them.
+The command stream consists of the current tick and the horizontal and vertical movements.
+In the same fashion as `Rpc`, you need to set up `ICommandData` with some systems to handle the command as follows:

 ```c#
 public class NetCubeSendCommandSystem : CommandSendSystem<CubeInput>